LoyolaChicagoCS/ssl/source/projects.rst

    * - :doc:`hermes`
      - Hermes is a hypervisor for MCU-based systems with real-time requirements.
 The goal of Hermes is to manage tradeoffs between performance and flexibility in software that runs on embedded systems.

+   * - :doc:`NLC`
+     - NLC is a mathematics project centered around writting algorithms for analyical mathematical concepts in a parraell way.